 Other themes have included the notions of personal identity, character and virtue.
 What runs through this seemingly disparate work (see Books & Essays) is a preoccupation with the boundary between the practical and the philosophical, and a concern—sometimes more and sometimes less successfully carried out, I would be the first to own—with engaging problems of experience in philosophical form.

-Alongside my other activities, I've recently been at work on two translation projects.
+Alongside my other activities, I've recently been at work on a couple of translation projects.
 One is a translation of the literary-cum-philosophical work al-Hawāmil wa’l-shawāmil, jointly written (in some sense of "jointly") by the 10th/11th-century thinkers Abū Ḥayyān al-Tawḥīdī and Miskawayh.
 This project forms part of the ambitious series of translations spearheaded by the Library of Arabic Literature.
 The other is a translation of a warm-hearted little novelby the Kuwaiti writer Ismail Fahd Ismail, The Old Woman and the River.
-For more details on this book and some of my other work as a moonlighting translator of modern Arabic fiction see Translations.
+For more details on this book and some of my other work as a translator of modern Arabic fiction see Translations, and for a little more on my future projects see News & Updates.